Deep Learning for Instance Retrieval: A Survey: Retrieval with Off-the-Shelf DCNN Models

 \section{Retrieval with Off-the-Shelf DCNN Models}

-Because of their size, deep CNNs need to be trained on exceptionally large-scale datasets, and the available datasets of such size are those for image recognition and classification.
-One possible scheme then, is that deep models effectively trained for recognition and classification directly serve as the off-the-shelf feature detectors for the image retrieval task, the topic of interest in this survey.
-That is, one can propose to undertake image retrieval on the basis of DCNNs, trained for classification, and with their pre-trained parameters frozen.
+Because of their size, DCNNs need to be trained, initially for classification tasks, on exceptionally large-scale datasets and be able to recognize images from different classes.
+One possible scheme, then, is that DCNNs effectively trained for classification directly serve as off-the-shelf feature detectors for the image retrieval task, the topic of this survey.
+That is, one can propose to undertake image retrieval on the basis of DCNNs, trained for classification and with their pre-trained parameters frozen.

-There are limitations with this approach, such that the deep features may not outperform classical hand-crafted features.
-Most fundamentally, there is a model-transfer or domain-shift issue between tasks~\cite{zheng2018sift}, \cite{yosinski2014transferable}, \cite{azizpour2016factors}, meaning that models trained for classification do not necessarily extract features well suited to image retrieval.
-In particular, a classification decision can be made as long as the features remain within the classification boundaries, therefore the layers from such models may show insufficient capacity for retrieval tasks where feature matching is more important than the final classification probabilities.
-This section will survey the strategies which have been developed to improve the quality of feature representations, particularly based on feature extraction / fusion (Section \ref{Deep_Feature_Extraction}) and feature enhancement (Section \ref{Deep_Feature_Enhancement}).
+There are limitations to this approach, most fundamentally that there is a model-transfer or domain-shift challenge between tasks~\cite{zheng2018sift},\cite{yosinski2014transferable},\cite{azizpour2016factors}, meaning that models trained for classification do not necessarily extract features well suited to image retrieval.
+In particular, a classification decision can be successful as long as features remain within classification boundaries, however features from such models may show insufficient capacity for retrieval where feature matching itself is more important than classification.
+This section will survey the strategies which have been developed to improve the quality of feature representations, particularly based on feature extraction / fusion (Section \ref{Deep_Feature_Extraction}) and feature embedding / aggregation (Section \ref{Deep_Feature_Enhancement}).